Airway-Conscious Orthodontics

 Timing Is Everything

-Orthodontists like Dr. Leland do more than straighten teeth—they spend a great deal of time focusing on the growth and development of the jaws and how to make sure things are growing and developing properly.
+Orthodontists like Dr. Leland do more than straighten teeth they spend a great deal of time focusing on the growth and development of the jaws and how to make sure everything progresses properly.
+Timing is everything when it comes to orthodontic treatment to change the relationship of the jaw bones.

 Two-Phase Treatment